aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 Similarly to VPC template, if you look into _Parameters_ section of the `code/60-setting-up-nested-stack/01-working directory/ec2.yaml` template there are three parameters:

+`SubnetId` - this property will be passed from VPC stack once the VPC stack is created.
-`AvailabilityZone` - you can get the value from existing parameter `AvailabilityZones` by using intrinsic function `!Select` `EnvironmentType` - this property has a default value and is likely to change often, so you need to create this one `AmiID` - this property has default value so it can be left out from the main template
+`EnvironmentType` - this property has a default value and is likely to change often, so you need to create this one.
+`AmiID` - this property has default value so it can be left out from the main template.

 Add code bellow to _Properties_ section of the main template:
 ```yaml